emotion-analysis-project/SemEval2025-Task11/README.md

 **Note that for some languages such as English, the set perceived emotions includes 5 emotions: joy, sadness, fear, anger, or surprise and does not include disgust.**

+> A training dataset with gold emotion labels will be provided for this track.

 ### Example
 Below is a sample of the English training data (Track A).
 A text snippet can have multiple emotions (e.g., the sentence with the ID **sample_05** expresses both joy and surprise), or none (e.g., **sample_04** with all the emotion values equal to 0 is considered neutral).